-- Conducting and/or participating in Feminist Participatory Research; and
+- Conducting and/or participating in Feminist Participatory Research.

-Transition Houses grew out of an identified need of women for safety and support in spousal abuse situations.
-The first transition house in Nova Scotia opened in Halifax in 1978, and the provincial association was incorporated in 1989.
 The Transition House Association of Nova Scotia (THANS) member organizations provide transitional services to women (and their children) who are experiencing violence and abuse, including culturally relevant services to Mi’kmaw people.
-THANS eleven member organizations work with women and their children in thirteen locations across Nova Scotia; Sydney, Waycobah, Port Hawkesbury, Antigonish, New Glasgow, Amherst, Truro, Millbrook, Halifax, Bridgewater, Yarmouth, Digby and Kentville.
+THANS' ten member organizations work with women and their children in twelve locations across Nova Scotia; Sydney, Waycobah, Port Hawkesbury, Antigonish, New Glasgow, Amherst, Truro, Millbrook, Bridgewater, Yarmouth, Digby and Kentville.

 Poverty, lack of safe supportive affordable housing, lack of childcare, literacy, education, transportation, and court support are frequent barriers that prevent our service users from moving forward in their lives.
 THANS works from a feminist-based perspective that seeks to work collaboratively with other community organizations and the three levels of government, as allies, in addressing these barriers and eliminating violence against women.